How would Kamala Harris deal with Iran? – DW – 07/25/2024

 "International organizations have to take themselves seriously if they want to be taken seriously," Iranian Nobel Peace Prize laureate Narges Mohammadi told DW in April 2021.

-"Kamala Harris could support further demands by Iranian women," Mohammadi's husband, Taghi Rahmani, told DW.
+"Kamala Harris could support further demands by Iranian women," added Mohammadi's husband, Taghi Rahmani.

 "Narges is calling for gender discrimination to be made a criminal offense at an international level.
-This means that those responsible in countries where women are systematically discriminated against on the basis of their gender should be held accountable by international bodies," Rahmani said.
+This means that those responsible in countries where women are systematically discriminated against on the basis of their gender should be held accountable by international bodies," said Rahmani.

 "Harris could support such a demand if she were to become the first female president of the United States.
 She could support the women's movement in Iran," he added.

-On Iran's nuclear program, Harris consistently defended the nuclear agreement, known as the Joint Comprehensive Plan of Action (JCPOA), signed with Iran in 2015, and she has considered it a significant achievement of the Democratic Party during Barack Obama's presidency.
+On Iran's nuclear program, Harris has consistently defended the nuclear agreement, known as the Joint Comprehensive Plan of Action (JCPOA) signed with Iran in 2015, and she has considered it a significant achievement of the Democratic Party during Barack Obama's presidency.

 However, Trump's policy of "maximum pressure" on Iran remained unsuccessful.
 One year after the US withdrew from the agreement, Iran also began to gradually abandon the commitments it had made.
 Today, Iran is closer than ever to being able to produce a nuclear bomb.